Samsung Electronics: Other

 Samsung entered the MP3 player (digital audio player, DAP) market in 1999 with its Yepp line.
 In the initial years the company struggled to gain a foothold because of emerging Korean startups iRiver, Cowon and Mpio.
-However by 2006, it had gained a significant share in the domestic market as well as Russia and parts of the Middle East, South East Asia and Europe.
+However, by 2006, it had gained a significant share in the domestic market as well as Russia and parts of the Middle East, South East Asia and Europe.
 It was also starting to increase penetration in the U.S. (albeit significantly lower than the market leader, Apple).
 Samsung launched the world's-smallest DivX MP3 player, the R1, in 2009.

-In 2010, the company introduced some more energy-efficient products, including the laptop R580 and the netbook N210.

-In 2014, the company announced that it was exiting the laptop market in Europe.

 In 2015, Samsung announced a proposal for a constellation of 4600 satellites orbiting Earth at 900 mi altitude that could bring 200 gigabytes per month of internet data to "each of the world's 5 billion people".
 The proposal has not yet advanced to full development.
-If built, such a constellation would compete with previously-announced satellite constellations currently under development by OneWeb and SpaceX.
+If built, such a constellation would compete with previously announced satellite constellations currently under development by OneWeb and SpaceX.

 On 13 July 2017, an LED screen for digital cinema developed by Samsung Electronics with GDC Technology Limited was publicly demonstrated on one screen at Lotte Cinema World Tower in Seoul.